-There are three main categories of networks:
+The three main categories of networks are as follows:

 - A local area network (LAN) is a small network of computers and printers in a single building or floor. - A metropolitan area network (MAN) is a high-speed internetwork of LANs across a metropolitan area. - A wide area network (WAN) connects LANs using the public switched telephone network.